 Michelle Doppelt (she/her) recently retired from 23 years of working for Oakland Parks, Recreation, and Youth Development as a Recreation Supervisor, covering multiple city recreation sites with an infinitely wide range of programs.
 Michelle holds a BS in Recreation Administration from CSU East Bay, which she obtained in 2009 while working as Center Director at Dimond Park.
 Michelle’s art interests includes mediums of woodworking, glass fusing, lamp work bead making, mosaics, jewelry making, acrylics painting, murals, sign making, paper crafts, paper making, sewing, shirt design, fimo clay, recycled and repurposed arts, weaving, and rock painting.
 Michelle ran her own Graphic Arts and wood folk arts business during her early college years in Dekalb, IL, near her childhood town of Skokie, IL.

-Trey Jalbert (they/them, he/him) is a PhD scientist, strategy consultant, and proud director on RPSC’s board since 2017.
-As a UC Berkeley-trained astrophysicist and engineer, he's spent the last 13 years immersed in the cancer and healthcare fields.
-He finds balance to research in community organizing and believes that a healthy community is a resilient one, with access to affordable housing, healing foods, and community art spaces to create and connect.
+Trey Jalbert (they/he) is a PhD cancer scientist, strategy consultant, and biopharma specialist in oncology.
+Trey has been a proud director on RPSC’s board since 2017.
+As a UC Berkeley-trained astrophysicist and engineer, they spent the last 16 years immersed in the cancer and healthcare fields.
+Trey finds balance to research in community organizing and believes that a healthy community is a resilient one, with access to affordable housing, healing foods, and community art spaces to create and connect.
 From 2011-2019 Trey co-ran solidariTEA, a ready-to-drink iced tea company with a “foodraising” model.
 Through their sales, he and his partner developed deep partnerships with and funded unrestricted grants to local social justice and arts nonprofits, including RPSC.
-Trey currently focuses on fundraising efforts for RPSC and enjoys running / hiking, cooking spicy foods, and hanging out with his very talkative tabby cat.
+Trey currently focuses on fundraising efforts for RPSC and enjoys running / hiking, cooking spicy foods, and hanging out with their very talkative tabby cat.

 RPSC requires about 1/3 of its BOD to consist of collective members.
 This ensures that the BOD cannot make major decisions without building consensus with program organizers.